CMSgov/qpp-conversion-tool/README.md

 Use the upload interface to add QRDA XML files to an upload queue.
 Click `upload` next to the file names to convert the files.

+#### Do not send any PII (Personally Identifiable Information) in the QRDA file.
+This is not a secure system

 ## Want to contribute?

 Want to file a bug or contribute some code?
 Read up on our